“A movie star is not an artist, he is an art object.”

 The debate of sex in media has reared its head again, and it’s still as lacking in nuance as ever.
 It’s possible to both disapprove of the Hays code and censorship in general, and still be critical of the ways in which sex and sexuality are presented in film.
 Silencing criticism is censorship, too.

-Just as my first introduction to the concept of toxic masculinity came from *gasp* a man, so did my first introduction to “the male gaze.”
+Just as my first introduction to the concept of toxic masculinity came from a man, so did my first introduction to “the male gaze.”
 In his review of The Silence of the Lambs, Roger Ebert noted that never before had he been so aware of the male gaze in film.
 In layman’s terms, the male gaze is an acknowledgement that men dominated the representation of women on film from behind the camera, and the ways in which that often led to objectification (people as things, as it were).
-Now in the case of The Silence of the Lambs, Jonathan Demme seems to deliberately deconstruct the male gaze, frequently turning the camera back on the men within the film doing the gazing at Jodie Foster’s character.
+Now in the case of The Silence of the Lambs, Jonathan Demme seems to deliberately deconstruct the male gaze, frequently turning the camera back on the male characters doing the gazing at Jodie Foster’s character, Clarice Starling.
 There’s also that line, “we covet what we see.”

 Despite the success of his film and increasing awareness of objectification, the male gaze remains a pervasive element throughout the media.
 When Brian Fuller and Michael Green brought Neil Gaiman’s American Gods to television in 2017, they expressed a desire to subvert the male gaze and take a more equal opportunity approach to sex and nudity.
 While there is some debate over the success of their efforts, the contrast with David Lynch’s concurrent Twin Peaks revival was striking.
 The pervasiveness of the male gaze felt almost comical in the latter, but unlike The Silence of the Lambs, it seemed as accidental as it was over the top – dating the look and feel of the show, even by 90s standards, let alone in 2017.
 The original Twin Peaks aged better than its revival did straight out the gate.
 Amazing.

-(If you dislike my Lynch take, you’d like my Kubrick and Hitchcock takes even less.
-I’m pretty consistent in my belief we shouldn’t put people on pedestals, even and especially celebrated auteurs.)
+If you dislike my Lynch take, you’d like my Kubrick and Hitchcock takes even less.
+I’m consistent in my belief we shouldn’t put people on pedestals, even/especially celebrated auteurs.
+Lynch is at least known for being kind rather than using art as an excuse to mistreat people.
+I appreciate a lot of his sentiments despite my disappointment with the Twin Peaks revival.